IdentityMembers

 Purpose without a job title

-For most of your working life, purpose was built in.
-You had obligations, colleagues, deadlines, people who depended on you.
-You may not have thought of it as purpose — it was just Tuesday.
-The structure of work delivered a sense of mattering almost automatically, and you probably didn't notice how much of your sense of direction it was quietly providing until it was no longer there.
+For most of your adult life, purpose was built in.
+For some of us that came through paid work — colleagues, deadlines, a role that placed you in the world.
+For many women it came through something equally demanding and considerably less acknowledged: running a household, raising children, being the person that everyone in the family depended on, 24 hours a day and seven days a week, for years at a stretch.
+Either way, you may not have thought of it as purpose — it was just Tuesday.
+The structure delivered a sense of mattering almost automatically and you probably didn't notice how much of your sense of direction it was quietly providing until it was no longer there.

-When work ends, that automatic supply of purpose switches off.
+When that structure ends — whether through retirement, an empty nest or both — that automatic supply switches off.
 What's left is time — often more of it than you expected — and a question that can feel surprisingly large: what is any of this for now?

-This course is about that question.
-Not in a lofty or philosophical sense, but in a practical one.
-What does a purposeful life actually look like for someone in your chapter?
-What does the research say genuinely makes older adults feel that their lives are meaningful?
+I think about that question a lot, and I suspect you do too.
+This guide is about it — not in a lofty philosophical sense but in a practical one.
+What does a purposeful life actually look like for someone in our chapter?
+What does the research say genuinely makes older adults feel their lives are meaningful?
 And how do you build something that lasts, not just a way of filling a schedule?

-This is one of the most common and most limiting beliefs of later life, and it is worth examining directly.
-Research on wellbeing in older adults consistently shows that the things that generate genuine purpose and life satisfaction are not primarily about achievement or productivity.
+This is one of the most common and most limiting beliefs of later life.
+Research on wellbeing consistently shows that the things that generate genuine purpose and life satisfaction are not primarily about achievement or productivity.
 They are about connection, contribution and growth — and all three are available to you right now, in forms that require no job title, no income and no measurable output at all.

 Purpose is something you experience, not something you produce